daino-selvatico/DainoGram/README.md

 # DainoGram
 A Telegram client for Wear OS 3 (Galaxy Watch 4 ecc...)

-This client uses a combo of the TdLib and the TdLights libraries.
+This client uses a combo of TdLib and TdLights

 What's working:
 - Authentication